razvan393/rock-paper-scissors/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Instructions

-In the project directory, you can run:
+Starting in the project directory you need to install dependencies by running:

+### `npm install`

+Afterwards, you have the following available scripts:

 ### `npm start`